 NMMI offers a variety scholarships for all cadets and financial aid is available for junior college cadets.

 When you fill out the scholarship portion on the NMMI application for admission, you will automatically be placed into a scholarship database and matched with available scholarships.

 New Mexico residents can also apply separately for the New Mexico Legislative Scholarship.

 For further information on scholarships and financial aid, please visit the Financial Aid web site.

 How do I get to Roswell?

 If you are planning on using air transportation you may elect to fly into Albuquerque, Lubbock or El Paso and drive a rental car to Roswell.
 All three airports are approximately 200 miles from Roswell.
-Direct flights to Roswell via Dallas/Fort Worth International Airport (DFW) and Los Angeles International Airport (LAX) are available from American Eagle Airlines.
+Direct flights to Roswell via Dallas/Fort Worth International Airport (DFW) is available from American Eagle Airlines.

 Bus Service to Roswell is provided by TNM&O Coaches.
 The bus station is approximately four blocks from NMMI.
 TNM&O is the local division of buses by Greyhound.

 Roswell is home to a number of national hotel/motel chains, local hotels/motels and campground facilities, any of which would make for comfortable accommodations.